 Step 6: Additional Treatments + Transitioning to Natural Shampoo

 So technically my hair routine is only 5 steps because what I’m about to mention here is only If needed.
 I hardly ever do these because my hair has adjusted and don’t really need to.

 Switching to natural shampoo can be a journey for some people.
 Thankfully for me, it went pretty well.
-Conventional shampoos usually contain silicones which coat your hair and give it that “silky” feeling, as well as sulfates which strip hair of its natural moisture.
-So some people experience a “heavy” feeling when first using natural shampoo, or maybe feel like their hair isn’t totally clean.
+Conventional shampoos usually contain silicones that coat your hair and give it that “silky” feeling, as well as sulfates which strip hair of its natural moisture.
+So some people experience a “heavy” feeling when first using a natural shampoo, or maybe feel like their hair isn’t totally clean.
 Your hair has to adjust and you might have to train it!
 There are some tips and treatments that might help:

 - Beneath Your Mask Nourish Skin + Hair Serum: You can use this one on your ends as hair oil, but it’s also nice as a scalp treatment or overnight mask.
 It has great healing and hydrating ingredients.

 - Coconut oil hair mask: This is kind of a trendy thing, but honestly it didn’t work out that well for me!
 But you can try it out.
 Basically it can help hydrate; you just apply coconut oil to your hair as a mask.
 But it made me break out like crazy because I slept with and it got on my face, so learn from my mistakes! 🥥